peterfication/peterfication.github.io/_posts/2023-11-11-leveraging-asdf-in-github-actions-ci-for-matrix-testing.md

 echo "/tmp/nvim/squashfs-root/usr/bin/" >> $GITHUB_PATH
 ```

+I was about to do just the same when I thought about the approach I took for the StyLua job.
 Compared to what I was doing in the StyLua step this seemed a bit complicated to me, so I thought this could be done a bit easier with `asdf` :)

 With a `.tool-versions` file setup: